By using this site, you agree to the Privacy Policy and Terms of Use.

 I know clapbacks were invented for the insistent-I-am-right-you-must-pay-attention-to-me kind of trolls.
 Clapback is a skilled response issued to shut down a troll.
 I could say the sudden love for military uniforms makes the president look weak and ridiculous at events.
 I could tell the decision to present highlights of the NDC manifesto to the public ahead of the launch on Saturday was an exercise in futility.
 Except for the soulless people who were clapping in the room, no one in Ghana believed anything he said.
 We know it took his party eight years to complete the Cape Coast stadium, no one thinks he can build five stadia in the next four years.

 I could say there is a fine line between ‘funny-haha’ and ‘funny ridiculous’ and the president’s promises like ‘one pupil, one tablet’ and a national sanitation authority are outside both categories.
-They are just insane.
+They are just inane.
 A government that cannot pay feeding grants or buys chalk can’t provide tablets.
 I could say the president needs to stop using words like ‘innovative’ and ‘organised’ in describing his government and party – unless he is talking about corruption.
 I could say it’s mediocre minds that highlight the building of roads and hospitals and other necessary infrastructure as an achievement when people are still hawking along major streets.

 But I don’t respond to trolls.